Skip to content

 Install Func

-It is recommended to enable TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites are automatically installed.
-Please continue with the script installation.
+It is recommended to activate the TrueWatch integration - extension - DataFlux Func (Automata): all prerequisites are automatically installed, please proceed with the script installation.

 If you deploy Func yourself, refer to Self-deploy Func